Polymer Electrolyte Membrane Fuel Cells (PEMFC) Market Size and Share

 • 7.1 White-Space & Unmet-Need Assessment

-Global Polymer Electrolyte Membrane Fuel Cells (PEMFCs) Market Report Scope
+Global Polymer Electrolyte Membrane Fuel Cells (PEMFC) Market Report Scope

-The PEM fuel cell market is segmented by type, cooling method, power output, component, application, end-user, and geography.
+The Polymer electrolyte membrane fuel cell (PEMFC) market is segmented by type, cooling method, power output, component, application, end-user, and geography.
 By type, the market is segmented into low-temperature PEMFC and high-temperature PEMFC.
 By cooling method, the market is segmented into air-cooled and liquid-cooled.
 By power output, the market is segmented into below 1 kW, 1-10 kW, 10-100 kW, and above 100 kW.
-By component, the market is segmented into stack, MEA, bipolar plates, GDL, catalysts, and BoP).
+By component, the market is segmented into stack, MEA, bipolar plates, GDL, catalysts, and BoP.
 By application, the market is segmented into transportation, stationary, and portable.
-By end-user. the market is segmented into transport, utilities, commercial, and others.
+By end-user industry, the market is segmented into transport, utilities, commercial, and others.
 The report offers the market size and forecasts in terms of revenue in USD billion for all the above segments.

 By Type